tobylc/Deeper/replit.md

   * Removed subscription benefit inheritance - invitees remain as free forever users with single connection access
   * Updated dashboard messaging to clarify invitees can only interact with their inviter
   * Invitees are passive recipients who accept one invitation and interact only with that person
 - June 25, 2025.
-Complete subscription status logic correction and invitation flow fixes (SUPERSEDED):
+Complete subscription status logic correction and invitation flow fixes:
   * Fixed critical database subscription logic - inviters now correctly show "trial" tier with "active" status
   * Fixed invitees to properly show "free" tier with "forever" status and zero max_connections (0)
   * Created separate createInviterUser method for OAuth signups to ensure proper trial status assignment